Digital marketing is essential.

 For example, Daniel Wellington’s influencer campaigns have helped to catapult the brand to success.

 The brand targets influencers in niches like fashion, photography, and lifestyle.
-And, they provided each influencer with a unique 15% discount code to offer their audience.
+They also provided each influencer with a unique 15 percent discount code to offer their audience.